fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/0116.svg" width="13" />

 If we enter now by stepping left, there will have to be one more line even if we exit on black.
 That line has to go from black to black, so it can only be the corner field.
-Have we exited at the other black field (the third on the boundary), either the second or the fourth could not have been filled.<br />
+Have we exited at the other black field (the third on the boundary), either the second or the fourth could not have been filled.
-<b><u>This direction therefore has to be disabled.</u></b><br />
+<b>This direction therefore has to be disabled.</b>
 We can enter later without problems to start at the corner field, then the second, go inside the area and end at the third.

 <!---->